 Aspects of Bronfman you’d especially like to talk about: Queer community at Bronfman, Jews of Color community at Bronfman, religious exploration/identity

 Devorah Feder ’20

 High School: Maimonides High School, a Modern-Orthodox Jewish day school.

 Background: I grew up in a Modern-Orthodox Jewish community in Sharon, MA and attended Jewish day schools through 12th grade.
-Last year, I took a gap year in Israel at Midreshet Ein Hanatziv, an Israeli progressive and feminist religious seminary.
-At this point, I wouldn’t label myself with any particular denomination of Judaism, but I live a very Jewishly involved and observant life.
+I spent a year in Israel at Midreshet Ein Hanatziv, an Israeli seminary, before starting at Yale where I’m currently a sophomore.
+I live a very Jewishly involved and observant life.

 Relationship to Judaism in high school: intellectually stimulating, patriarchal, frustrating

-Title of most interesting class taken in college so far: Painting Basics, a class I’m taking now that I absolutely love.
+Title of most interesting class taken in college so far: Painting Basics, a class I took my first semester that I absolutely loved.

 One reason someone should apply to Bronfman: To put your life and experiences into conversation with the lives of other Jewishly-minded and critically-thinking peers.

 Aspects of Bronfman you’d especially like to talk about:The wonderful community and social environment; the unique relationships with Bronfman faculty/staff; finding yourself Jewishly in a religiously pluralistic group and what that pluralism looks and feels like.